Early childhood

-Early childhood is a stage in human development following infancy and preceding middle childhood.
+Early childhood is a stage, in child development following infancy and preceding middle childhood.
 It generally includes toddlerhood and some time afterward.
 Play age is an unspecific designation approximately within the scope of early childhood.

 Development of self-regulation across early childhood

 Development during early childhood is an important topic, specifically self-regulation during this stage of development.
-This study took place in 4 different areas, which included Michigan State University, Oregon State University, University of Michigan and the Texas Health Science Center at Houston.
+This study took place in 4 different areas, which included Michigan State University, Oregon State University, University of Michigan, and the Texas Health Science Center at Houston.
 Within this study, a sample of 1,386 children between the ages of 3 and 7 years old were studied.
 Self-regulation is known as an individual functioning that leads to future life successes or goals.
 Areas that played a role in these children's trajectories were their gender, the language they spoke, and even their mother's education.
 The main limitation of this study was that the researchers were not able to gain the full view of self-regulation due to the fact children tend to develop rapidly between the ages of 3 and 7.
 This made it more difficult to assess their progress and when it occurred.

+Brain development during early childhood

+More than one million new neural connections are formed every second during early childhood.